In our previous study, the descendants or Children of Abraham refused to accept Jesus as the Messiah and attempted to stone Him to death.

 VERSES 13-14: "They brought to the Pharisees the man who had formerly been blind.
 14Now it was a Sabbath day when Jesus made the mud and opened his eyes."

-We're not told who brought the man to the Pharisees, but it is likely to have been some who were hostile toward Jesus and were sticklers for the Jewish law.
-In spite of having been done as an act of mercy, under the Jewish law the making of the clay on the Sabbath would have been against the law.
+The writer does not tell us who brought the man to the Pharisees, but it was more than likely the ones who were hostile toward Jesus.
+Even though it was an act of mercy, making medicines (the clay) on the Sabbath was against the law.

 VERSE 15: "So the Pharisees again asked him how he had received his sight.
 And he said to them, "He put mud on my eyes, and I washed, and I see."